 You may have heard of anesthesia-free dental cleanings from your veterinarian or groomer.
-Non-anesthetic dental scaling commonly referred to as NADS has been a very controversial topic for over a decade.
+Non-anesthetic dental scaling is commonly referred to as NADS.
+They have been a very controversial topic for over a decade.
 They sound great; your pet does not need to go “under” and the cost is significantly less, but is it right for your pet?

 What is an anesthesia-free dental cleaning?

 Anesthesia-free dental cleaning involves scaling the teeth with a curette or ultrasonic device without anesthesia or sedation.

 NADS is often offered through a third-party at your veterinarian’s office.
 It is meant as screening or maintenance care for your dog or cat’s teeth in between anesthetized cleanings.
 But is it safe, or does it cause more harm than good?